FuelLabs/sway/docs/book/src/advanced/traits.md

 ### Associated functions

-Associated functions in traits consist of just a function signature, so they have to omit the function body by replacing it with a semicolon.
+Associated functions in traits consist of just a function signature.
 This indicates that the implementation must define the function.

 ```sway
 trait Trait {